Part 1: How to build a text analytics solution in under 10 minutes

-For a long time, I’ve been planning to write a post to clarify what’s possible in Text Analytics space today, in 2018.
+For a long time, I’ve been planning to write a post to clarify what’s possible in the Text Analytics.
 Throughout my career, I’ve spoken with many people who are living through the pain of analyzing text and trying to find a solution.

 Some try to reinvent the wheel by writing their own algorithms from scratch, others believe that Google and IBM APIs are the savior, others again are stuck with technologies from the late 90’s that vendors pitch as “advanced Text Analytics”.

 So, I decided to post a series of articles that dig deeper into the 5 most common Text Analytics approaches and examines their pros and cons.

 Introducing word spotting: How to DIY in Excel or Python

 Let’s start with word spotting.
 First off, it’s not a thing!